Study Latin with Dr. Morrissey at RPC: $663 audit fee per semester (or $924 full credit course towards a degree).

-Then keep up your Latin by reading a verse a day from the Latin Vulgate.
-Follow this ordered reading plan (cf. Scanlon, chapters XII-XX):
+Keep up your Latin by reading a verse a day from the Latin

 Mt 2: 1-23